ahmedmonged/Sales-Analysis-/README.md

 To access all of the files I recommend you fork this repo and then clone it locally.
 Instructions on how to do this can be found here: [About Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)

-**However**, the other option is to **work locally** by clicking the green "clone or download" button and then click "Download ZIP".
+**However**, the other option is to **work locally** by clicking the green "clone or download" button and then clicking "Download ZIP".
 You then should extract all of the files to the location you want to edit your code.

 #### What you need to work locally